HacktheUniverse/star-api/README.md

 rake search:rebuild
 ```

-The ```rake parsers:milkyway:all``` rake task fetches the DU data set from http://research.amnh.org/users/abbott/dudata/ and sets to Postgres Backend.
+The ```rake parsers:milkyway:all``` rake task fetches the DU data set from http://research.amnh.org/users/abbott/dudata/ and stores it into Postgres.

 The ```rake search:rebuild``` builds search index for all these data sets.